Project-MONAI/tutorials/auto3dseg/README.md

 ## A Two-Minute "Hello-World" Example

 We provide [a two-minute example](notebooks/auto3dseg_hello_world.ipynb) for users to get initial impressions of **Auto3DSeg**.
 The example covers the entire pipeline from start to finish, and can be done in two minutes using a single GPU (GPU RAM >= 8GB).
+Each fold of cross validation consumes about 1.2 GB of disk space, and in this example, about 2.4 GB in total.
+All the results will be written to user's working directory.

 ## Run with different options